 Finding: Complies as Proposed.
-A notice was sent upon submittal of a pre-application conference.
+A notice was sent upon submittal of a pre-application conference, more than 45 days before completion of this application.

-- 1. The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness. - 2.
-The following exterior alterations to historic sites may be subject to administrative approval: - a.
+- 1. The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness. - The following exterior alterations to historic sites may be subject to administrative approval: a.
 Work that conforms to the adopted Historic Review Board Policies.